- About Us

-Shakti Sustainable Energy Foundation works to strengthen the energy security of the country by aiding the design and implementation of policies that encourage energy efficiency, renewable energy and sustainable transport solutions, with an emphasis on sub sectors with the most energy saving potential.
-Working together with policy makers, civil society, academia, industry and other partners, we take concerted action to help chart out a sustainable energy future for India.
-Shakti Foundation has taken the lead for funding the project on India GHG Platform.
+Shakti Sustainable Energy Foundation supports the development of robust policy solutions in the areas of clean energy, sustainable cities and low-carbon growth, with an emphasis on sub sectors with the most energy savings potential.
+Working together with policy makers, civil society, academia, industry and other partners, we take concerted action to help chart out a sustainable energy future for the country www.shaktifoundation.in.

 Vasudha Foundation, set up in 2010, is a not for profit organization, working in the clean energy and climate policy space.
 In the short span of 5 plus years, has worked on a wide range of projects including, the facilitation in the preparation of state climate action plans of a few states in India, helping a few districts in the preparation of its district energy plans and in working to develop business models for energy access solutions, which go beyond catering to just lighting needs of communities.
 The organization is also actively involved and engaged in the climate negotiations that take place under the aegis of United Nations Framework Convention on Climate Change and also other multi-lateral forums such as the G-8, G-20, Convention on Bio-Diversity to name a few.
 Vasudha foundation is the Secretariat and Overall Coordination incharge for this project: Vasudha Foundation is equipped with technical expertise who have worked on GHG emission estimations to be full time on the project coordination.